-• Foster an interest in learning other languages.
+Foster an interest in learning a different language.

 Hindsford CE Primary School provides French language learning in Years 3, 4, 5 and 6.
 Each class has 1 x 30minute MFL lessons which is taught on a weekly basis.

 A variety of language teaching methods are used to match groups and individuals with different learning styles, these include games, role-play, use of a range of media and songs.

 The lessons are made as entertaining and enjoyable as possible, as we realise that this approach serves to develop a positive attitude in the children to the learning of modern foreign languages.

 At Hindsford CE Primary School, there is a clear progression of knowledge, skills and vocabulary that builds through Key Stage based on the National Curriculum Programme of Study.

 Teachers plan lessons with access to the Salut!
 Scheme of Work, which supports staff in ensuring that their delivery of French is accurate, even if they are not a French speaker themselves.

 This planning takes account of prior learning and builds on this.
 At each stage, the teacher will refer to prior learning and carry out informal assessment of children’s stage of development before moving on.

 Below is a copy of the Long-Term Plan: